oh-haiku/oh-haiku/doc/RAD.md

   3. Load a certain haiku

 - Result state:
-The chosen haiku is loaded in the HaikuCompositionActivity, and the save-button changes to an update-button
+The chosen haiku is loaded in the HaikuCompositionActivity, and the save-button changes to an update-button.
+The lotus-flowers indicates which rows that are correctly written.

 - Related requirements:
 F3.3

-#### T4.4 Update haikus
+#### T3.6 Update haikus

 - Description:
 The user can update an already saved haiku or a loaded and manipulated haiku